 Birds may use Overdam Feather Reed Grass as a nesting and cover source.

-Overdam Feather Reed Grass should be left up over winter for interest.
-As it is sterile, the seed heads don’t need to be removed to prevent spreading.
+Leave Overdam Grass up through winter.
+Since it’s sterile, the seed heads don’t need to be removed to prevent spreading.
 In late winter or early spring, the grass can be cut back to 2-3″ above the crown to make room for new growth.

 Calamagrostis x acutiflora is a hybrid between the Eurasian species Calamagrostis epigejos and Calamagrostis arundinacea.
 The attractive seed heads are sterile, preventing the grass from spreading beyond its roots.

-Overdam Feather Reed Grass is also slightly more shade tolerant than the Karl Foerster variety, and can be sited more liberally when it comes to light.
-However, it is not a plant tolerant of full shade and should not be placed where there is no direct sun.
+Overdam is also slightly more shade tolerant than the Karl Foerster variety, and can be sited more liberally when it comes to light.
+However, it’s not a plant tolerant of full shade and should not be placed where there is no direct sun.

 With its variegated leaves, pair Overdam Feather Reed Grass with plants that will highlight the two-toned colors.
 It shines when placed in front of a large stature shrub like Bergeson Dogwood or Summer Wine Ninebark, and adds a nice texture in winter.
 In shadier sites, consider using Delft Lace Astilbe or Brunette Snakeroot to vary color and texture.